strangebasisdevs/chaos_coordinator/docs/project-integration.md

 # Game/Art Project Integration

-This document explains how interactive projects (like p5.js sketches) are integrated into the Chaos Coordinator portfolio.
+This document explains how interactive projects (like p5.js sketches) are integrated into the Chaos Coordinator website.

 ## Git Submodules Approach